-In this new post we are going follow the firsts steps for installing and configuring the operation system, in this case: Raspbian, any other will follow the same steps.
+In this new post we are going to follow the firsts steps for installing and configuring the operating system, in this case: Raspbian, any other will follow the same steps.

 Tools we are going to need:

 Win32DiskImager: This software will allow us to mount the image of the operating system on our microSD.
-Some steps later we will use it also for another propuse.
+Some steps later, we will use it also for another propose.
 We can download it from SourceForge: https://sourceforge.net/projects/win32diskimager/

-microSD card adapter: We will need a adapter to connect the microSD card to the computer.
+MicroSD card adapter: We will need an adapter to connect the microSD card to the computer.

 First step: Download

 Once we have both tools, we will download a copy of the operating system, in our case: Raspbian.
 This one can be downloaded from its Official Page in the Download section.
 Taking today as reference, the last version is: "Raspbian Jessie", we will take that: https://www.raspberrypi.org/downloads/raspbian/

 Next step is to open Win32DiskImager, from once side, we will select the .IMG of the Operating System we downloaded, from the other side, we must select the device we want to mount the OS on: the microSD.

 Click on write and wait until the progress bar finishes.
 Once it's done, the program will open a popup window, saying it's finished.
 Then we can safely eject the microSD from the computer.
 On this step, we will have everything prepared and ready to install.

 Before turning on the Raspberry Pi, it's recommendable to connect everything first: keyboard, mouse and the microSD card we prepared on the previous step.
 It is recommendable to also connect it to internet, through Ethernet cable or Wi-Fi adapter (USB).
 For now, will use the monitor to see what's going on, so use the raspberry's HDMI output, and connect it to a TV or monitor.